sebastinez/radicle-upstream/README.md

 information on how to build Upstream from source.

-If you would like to contribute, take a look at [`CONTRIBUTE.md`][co] to learn about the different ways that we accept contributions.
+If you would like to contribute, take a look at [`CONTRIBUTE.md`][co] to learn about the different ways in which we accept contributions.

 If you have questions or would like to get in touch, check out [radicle.community][rc].